Are You Thinking of Becoming a Counsellor?

 - knowledge of social and cultural issues

-- work in offices and counselling rooms but may travel to visit prisons, schools, marae, clients' homes and other counselling centres.
+Counsellors generally work regular business hours in offices and counselling rooms.
+Counsellors also may travel to visit prisons, schools, mare, clients' homes and other counselling centres.

 What are the chances of getting a job?